Moses sees red as Spartak Moscow crumble to Igboun’s Dinamo Moscow | Goal.com

 With nine minutes to the conclusion of the Round of 16 fixture, the Chelsea loanee was dismissed for a second caution by referee Kirill Levnikov.

-Moses, 30, had already been cautioned in the 15th minute of the encounter, however, he was shown the red card for a thoughtless tackle on Russian forward Daniil Lesovoy.
-That is the third time the former Wigan Athletic, Liverpool and Inter Milan man would be given the marching orders in his professional career.
+Moses, 30, had already been cautioned in the 15th minute of the encounter, however, he was shown a red card for his tackle on Russian forward Daniil Lesovoy.
+That is the third time the former Wigan Athletic, Liverpool and Inter Milan man would be given his marching orders in his professional career.

-Having in mind that winners of the crunch Moscow derby would be guaranteed a place in the quarter-final of the competition, both clubs came to the VTB Arena with all guns blazing.
+Having in mind that the winners of the crunch Moscow derby would be guaranteed a place in the quarter-finals of the competition, both clubs came to the VTB Arena with all guns blazing.

 Nevertheless, it was the Loudspeakers who took the lead in the 16th minute as Daniil Fomin converted from the penalty mark after VAR replays adjudged Moses to have handled a corner kick taken by Daniil Lesovoy.
 Fomin took the ensuing kick and sent goalkeeper Aleksandr Maksimenko the wrong way.